Douglas-Fir (Pseudotsuga menziesii)

 “Trees were our first teachers,” Bruce Miller used to say.
-Bruce (Subiyay) was a Skokomish elder, teacher & leader who was a driving force behind the Salish cultural renaissance of the last few decades.
-I learned about him just a few months after my arrival at the Evergreen State College.
-Though he had already passed, Bruce continues to be a powerful inspiration.
-Many have since continued his work of revitalizing Salish culture and rekindling the connection between plants and people.
+Bruce (Subiyay) was a Skokomish elder, teacher & leader behind the Salish cultural renaissance of the last few decades.
+Bruce continues to be a powerful inspiration. and many continue his work of revitalizing Salish culture and rekindling the connection between plants and people.
 (For more information, see links at the bottom of this post.)

-One aspect of his work that always resonated is the consideration of tree as teacher.
+A resonant aspect of his teachings is the consideration of tree as teacher.
 There’s something about trees that stirs something inside us.
-Humans have long felt a unique kinship with the trees.
-And their medicinal qualities haven’t been fully explored yet.
+Humans have long felt a unique kinship with the trees, and their medicinal qualities represent a vast & untapped potential in the health & ecological field..

-Douglas Fir is a truly seminal tree on the Northwest coast, being biquitous & easily to indentify.
+Douglas Fir is a truly seminal tree on the Northwest coast, being ubiquitous & easy to indentify.
 This beloved member of the Pine family (Pinacea) is Oregon’s state tree; its silhouette is the centerpiece of the Cascadian bioregional flag.
-And perhaps unsurprisingly, it gets its common name from a someone named Douglas.
-David Douglas was a Scottish botanist who laid name claim onto this tree because he introduced it to the Scone Palace in Scotland in 1827.
+It’s named after David Douglas, a Scottish botanist who laid name claim onto this it after its introduction to the Scone Palace in Scotland in 1827.

-It’s played taxonomic musical chairs over the last few decades.
-It likes to elude categorization.
+Eluding simple categorization, it’s been taxonomically shuffled over the last few decades.
 It’s neither considered a true fir or hemlock.
-As a result, the genus Pseudotsuga was designated for this hybrid group, meaning “false hemlock.”
+The genus Pseudotsuga was designated for this hybrid group, meaning “false hemlock.”
 Past common names include Yellow Spruce, Red Spruce, Red Fir, Oregon Pine, Douglas Spruce.
-Good grief!
-Just think of it as the conifer found everywhere with the cone that has the mousetail on it, and you’re all set.

-I use Douglas Fir and find it to be a gentle anti-inflammatory, and helpful for chronic, low-grade coughs.
+I find Douglas Fir to be a gentle anti-inflammatory and helpful for chronic, low-grade coughs.
 I particularly like it for neck/spinal cord muscle inflammation.
-I haven’t used it or received any feedback on its use for kidney uses or bladder ailments.
 For these purposes, I use it in teas, infused vinegars, oils, and elixirs.
 Its volatile oils make infusions especially delicious.
 Due to its aromatic qualities, it’s helpful in colds, coughs, and some types of headaches.
 The decoction makes a nice bath & facial steam–clarifying, grounding, purifying.
 For me, this tree has a strong relationship with the Water element, and with penetrating deep, dark places of the soul that are in need of healing.

-This tree is plentiful, and it’s very easy to gather boughs blown down after a storm.
-You can gather it at any time of the year.
-The taste does change throughout the seasons, with the Spring tips being more tart, and Winter’s needles being more aromatic, sometimes borderlining on the bitter.
-So nibble some before you use it, and adjust accordingly.
+This tree is common & its offerings plentiful.
+It’s quite easy to gather boughs blown down after a storm, though one can harvest boughs at any time of the year.
+The taste changes throughout the seasons, with the Spring tips being more tart and Winter’s needles being more aromatic (sometimes borderlining on the bitter).
+So nibble some before you use it, and adjust your creations & processes accordingly.

 Infused honey: Use a generous amount of chopped needles in a mason jar.
 Cover with honey.
 If there’s plant matter above the level of the honey, flip the jar over once a day to discourage mold growth.
 Keep it in a warm place, and taste it periodically.
 In 4-6 weeks, the honey should have that regal conifer flavor.